This article will take you through all the steps you need to take to sell camera gear.

 Start the selling process by getting all the details you can about the gear that you own.
 You’ll get the most accurate quotes and the most interested buyers by detailing the exact condition of your gear.

-Besides the model number, for cameras, look for any cosmetic damage to the body.
+Besides the model number, for cameras (like Nikon, Sony, Panasonic, etc), look for any cosmetic damage to the body.
 Note if there is any sensor dust that needs to be cleaned.
 And make sure everything is in working order.

 With camera bodies, you should also find out the shutter count.
 This is like including the mileage when selling an old car.
 It tells buyers how much (or how little) the camera has been used.

 To find the shutter count, upload the last photo you shot to a service like camerashuttercount.com.
 The platform will dig through the EXIF data for you.
-And it’ll list your camera’s shutter count.
+And it’ll list your camera’s shutter actuation.

 The shutter count offers an indication of how much life is left.
 But there’s no way to tell for sure how much longer the camera will last.